boecker-lab/2-step/README.md

-# Two-step retention time prediction
+# 2-step retention time prediction

 Use `predict.py` to first predict retention order indices and then map these to retention times using anchor compounds.